frconor-ebook/meditations/_posts/2025-02-05-the-raising-of-lazarus.md

 well these special days of spiritual treasures so that we might grow in our desires to be closer to your son on the cross.

-I thank you my God for the good resolutions, affections and inspirations that you have communicated to me during this meditation.
-I ask your help to put them into practice.
+*I thank you my God for the good resolutions, affections and inspirations that you have communicated to me during this meditation.
+I ask your help to put them into practice.*

-My Immaculate Mother, St Joseph my Father and Lord.
+*My Immaculate Mother, St Joseph my Father and Lord.
 My Guardian Angel intercede for me.
-Amen.
+Amen.*\
+\
+GD